Meiji Constitution: Amendments

 Amendments to the constitution were provided for by Article 73.
 This stipulated that, to become law, a proposed amendment had to be submitted first to the Diet by the Emperor through an imperial order or rescript.
-To be approved by the Diet, an amendment had to be adopted in both chambers by a two-thirds majority of the total number of members of each (rather than merely two-thirds of the total number of votes cast).
+To be approved by the Diet, an amendment had to be adopted in both chambers by a two-thirds majority of the members present, with the quorum held at two-thirds of the total number of members of each as opposed to the one-third required for ordinary legislation.
 Once it had been approved by the Diet, an amendment was then promulgated into law by the Emperor, who had an absolute right of veto.
 No amendment to the constitution was permitted during the time of a regency.
 Despite these provisions, no amendments were made to the imperial constitution from the time it was adopted until its demise in 1947.
 The present constitution is legally reckoned as an amendment to the Meiji Constitution; this was done to preserve legal continuity even though it is a completely new document.

 However, according to Article 73 of the Meiji Constitution, the amendment should be authorized by the Emperor.
 Indeed, the 1947 Constitution was authorized by the Emperor (as was declared in the letter of promulgation), which is in apparent conflict of the 1947 Constitution, according to which that constitution was made and authorized by the nation ("the principle of popular sovereignty").
 To dissipate such inconsistencies, some peculiar doctrine of "August Revolution" was proposed by Toshiyoshi Miyazawa of the University of Tokyo, but without much persuasiveness.